 How to be a contractor: thick skin essential

 Self-employed contractors demand and command self-belief.
-They tell themselves that they can not only deliver, but do it better than anyone.
+They tell themselves that they can not only deliver, but do it better than anyone else.

-Whether the latter is true is open to conjecture.
-But that's not the issue, here.
-Any type of self-employment can seem daunting for those who've worked for the man all their life.
+Whether the latter is true is open to debate.
+But that's not the issue.
+Any self-employed role can seem daunting for those who've worked PAYE all their life.

 For sole traders, they set up shop and provide goods or a service for an indefinite period.
 Freelancers are similar, hopping from short-term contract to short-term contract.

 The underlying factor that turns most people to contracting is earning potential.
-Combine that with the undeniable independence the lifestyle brings and the road to self-esteem has solid foundations.
+Then, there's the undeniable independence the lifestyle brings.

-So, let’s look at all the pros and cons of being a contractor and whether you've got the cojones to cut it.
+Let's look at all the pros and cons of being a contractor and see if you've the cojones to cut it.

-When companies need a hand to overcome a barrier that’s beyond their remit, wise CEOs ask for help.
+Wise CEOs and HR managers ask for help.
 They realise that although the fix may be permanent, setting it up needn't be.

 Employing a contractor on a 3-, 6- or 12-month contract makes sense.
 The company doesn't have to create a permanent employee record or associated administration.
 They have no commitment beyond the contract term.

-As such, they're willing to pay more than a permie’s going rate for that role.
+As such, they're willing to pay more than an employee's going rate for that temp role.
 As the contractor, your depth of expertise and the nature of the project will determine how much more.

-To make it worth their while, a contractor will charge a minimum of 50% more than a permie.
-That’s because their role isn't bound by the 9-5.
+To make it worth their while, a contractor will charge at least 50% more than a permie.
+One reason is because their role isn't limited to time spent on site.

 If there's no extension guarantee, they're also on permanent lookout for their next contract.
-On top of all this uninvoicable time, they’ve got to market their business, too.
+On top of all this uninvoicable time, they should market their 'business', too.

-Lenders will have forwarded you those funds based on your annualised contract figure.
-You can't afford to jeopardise your status, for either your own livelihood’s sake or your credit rating.
+Your mortgage provider will have issued those funds based on your annualised contract figure.
+You can't afford to jeopardise that status by having no Plan B.

 Choosing a skill set; is yours suitable for contracting?

 You may be a superb admin or PA.
 You could be the greatest Santa that ever there was.
 You are the salesman who could sell matches to the Devil himself.
-The problem is, those roles tend to be permanent or seasonal.
+The problem is, some such roles tend to be permanent or seasonal.

-There's nothing wrong with possessing that acumen, by any means.
+There's nothing wrong with possessing that acumen.
 But as stand alone attributes, they're perhaps not suited to contracting.

-Successful would be contractors monitor agencies and the types of jobs they advertise.
-Opportunities that are a good match for their skill(s) should appear on a consistent basis to make them viable.
+Successful contractors monitor agencies and the types of jobs they advertise.
+Opportunities that match their skill(s) should appear regularly to make contracting viable.

 If not, do you have a fallback position?
-Are you prepared to undertake temporary work while you wait for your chosen role to present itself?
+Would you undertake temporary work while waiting for your chosen role to present itself?

 There's a reason lenders ask for a CV when contractors apply for a mortgage or other credit.
-They want to see that the applicant has a history in the trade they’ve gone solo in.
+They want to see that the applicant has a history in their chosen industry.
 That means you must have:

-- checked the long term prognosis of the market
+- checked the long term viability of that market;

-- considered a fall back position should your market become saturated or skill undesirable.
+- considered a fall back position should your market become saturated or skill redundant.

-When you set your annualised contract, it must be a realistic figure based on your potential earnings.
+Your annualised contract rate must be a realistic figure based on your potential earnings.
 Yes, you might get a mortgage based on your contract.
 But the hard part is maintaining the payments, even in the face of adverse market conditions.

 Can I convince a client/agency I'm right for their task?